ooibc88/blockbench/benchmark/hyperledger/saturation_exps.md

 3. `RATES`: a list containing number of requests per second per thread.

-4. `EXPS`: list of tuple (#threads,rate) which is preferred to `THREADS` and `RATES` lists when only a small set from `THREADS.RATES` list is being considerd.
+4. `EXPS`: list of tuple (#threads,rate) which is preferred to `THREADS` and `RATES` lists when only a small set from `THREADS.RATES` list is being considered.

 ## Other settings